-EmploymentThe Round Lake Heights Police Department currently has no openings.
-You may submit an application for full or part-time police officer to remain on file for a period of one year.
-Openings can arise suddenly with no warning.
-When this occurs, we will look at the applications on file first, before advertising for any position.
-Please follow these guideline s when submitting an application as incomplete applications will not be considered: Completed applications can be returned in person, via U.S. Mail or scanned and e-mailed to firstname.lastname@example.org.
+EmploymentThe Round Lake Heights Police Department is currently seeking qualified candidates for full and part time police officers.
+You may download an application by clicking on the link or application icon to the left.
+Please submit your application for full or part-time police officer with the required documentation listed below.
+Incomplete applications will not be considered.
+Completed applications can be returned in person, via U.S. Mail or scanned and e-mailed to firstname.lastname@example.org.
 No faxed applications will be accepted.
 Please enclose a copy of the following documents with your completed application;

 - Birth certificate